niplav/site/notes_on_politics_especially_economics.md

 At least it's not forever.

+### Scaletopia

+Strength of regulation scales with size.

 ### Futarchy

-Spectrum from "Politicians sometimes look at prediction markets" to “What do you mean by "politicians"?
-We quadratically vote our values, then the markets optimize for us.”/Raikoth
+Spectrum from "Politicians sometimes look at prediction markets" to "What do you mean by “politicians”?
+We quadratically vote our values, then the markets optimize for us"/Raikoth.

 #### Problems With Futarchy